George Clooney's Sarcastic About Trump Calling Meryl Streep 'Overrated'

-He had a tongue-in-cheek, fox-themed take
+He had a tongue-in-cheek, fox-themed take+ READ ARTICLE

 George Clooney acted alongside Meryl Streep for the stop-motion Wes Anderson adaption of Roald Dahl’s The Fantastic Mr. Fox, when the starry duo played crafty vulpines.